Caramelized Onion Dip

 paprika or dash of Chipotle pepper seasoning

-Slice onion into thin longitudinal stripsimg_5044.
+Slice onion into thin longitudinal strips.
 Heat oil in large frying pan over medium heat.
 Add onion, stirring to coat all the strips in oil.
 Add 1 sprig of thyme and cook, stirring occasionally, until onion is reduced by about half and looks soft, limp and lightly colored, about 20 minutes.
 Add maple syrup.
 Cook, stirring almost constantly, until the onions are a nice rich amber color.
 Reduce heat, stir in vinegar, soy sauce, then 2 tablespoons or so of water.
-Cook a img_5089few minutes more until onions come together in a glossy, slightly jammy mass.
+Cook a few minutes more until onions come together in a glossy, slightly jammy mass.
 Remove thyme sprig.
 Check seasoning and add salt to taste .
 Cool and pot into a small jar.

-For 8 oz (1 cup) of dip: take 2 tablespoons of the caramelized onions, put them on a cutting board, and chop with a sharp kimg_5049nife, over and over, until reduced to paste.
+For 8 oz (1 cup) of dip: take 2 tablespoons of the caramelized onions, put them on a cutting board, and chop with a sharp knife, over and over, until reduced to paste.
 (Keep chopping, folding onion mass over, chopping again.)
 In a bowl, gradually stir together onion, sour cream and cream; season with salt and pepper.
 Scatter over some onion shreds straight from the jar.
 Strip leaves from second thyme sprig.
 Scatter over thyme, golden raisins, a dash of paprika, if you like.
 Serve with sturdy chips.

 (Keep the remaining caramelized onions in a covered jar in the fridge and use within the next few days for burgers, sandwiches, grilled meat, or to top off crostini with melted Gruyére cheese.)